 Election Campaign Candidate Information

 This package is meant to be used by the Centre for Family Literacy’s staff, leadership, board members, learners and Centre supporters who are willing to spread the message about literacy to candidates running in the next provincial and federal elections.
 The goal is to ensure funding for literacy programs in Alberta is a priority.
-The cards can be handed out to candidates who door knock.
+The postcards can be handed out to candidates who door knock.
 Use “Literacy Develops in Families First” and/or “Many of Alberta’s social and economic problems are rooted in low literacy”.
 Generally when candidates canvass your neighbourhood they send someone to the door to let you know the candidate is in the area and to ask if you’d like to speak with them.
 You should invite them to visit and use the speaking points as a guide to respond.
 Let the candidate give their pitch then use the notes to inform the candidate about Alberta’s literacy issue and what you’d like them to do if elected.
 Try to use your own words to get the message across rather than reading the notes word for word.
-Take their info and give them a literacy card.
+Take their information and give them a literacy postcard.
 Some candidates may stop by your house when you’re not home.
 Use the letter to reach out to the campaign team using the candidate’s email.
-Or you could mail the letter along with a card.
+Or you could mail the letter along with a postcard.
 The “Low literacy is holding back your business” card can be given to business leaders you know who would be receptive to learning about how improved literacy can help their organizations become more productive.

 … Door Knocker Speaking Points on next page